gledits2/invert_cure/README.md

 * A description of the trap primarily used
 * A method of building the trap on a budget
 * A method of building the trap that requires a 3D printer, which costs a little more to build
-* An STL file for the 3D printed parts of the trap
+* STL files for the 3D printed parts of the trap

 # References